Nexus 6: Software

 The Nexus 6 was Google's first phone to launch with HDR+.
-HDR+ which takes a burst of shots with short exposures, selectively aligning the sharpest shots and averaging them using computational photography techniques.
-Short exposures avoids blur, blowing out highlights and averaging multiple shots reduces noise.
+HDR+, which takes a burst of shots with short exposures, selectively aligns the sharpest shots and averages them using computational photography techniques.
+Short exposures avoid blur, and averaging multiple shots reduces noise.
 HDR+ is similar to lucky imaging used in astrophotography.
 HDR+ is processed on the Qualcomm Hexagon DSP.

 The Nexus 6 was released with Android 5.0 Lollipop.

-The Nexus 6 was the first Android device to have integrated IMS WiFi calling on T-Mobile, which was issued via an OTA update.
+The Nexus 6 was the first Android device to have integrated IMS Wi-Fi calling on T-Mobile, which was delivered via an OTA update.
 WiFi Calling on T-Mobile's network has existed since 2007, although this is the first time native WiFi calling has been integrated into the core of Android.
-Previously T-Mobile offered WiFi calling on select Android handsets using software from Kineto Wireless.
+Previously, T-Mobile offered WiFi calling on select Android handsets using software from Kineto Wireless.

 In September 2015, Android 5.1.1 was rolled out to the Nexus 6, containing a fix for the Stagefright bug.

 In November 2015, Nexus 6 started receiving Android 6.0 Marshmallow update across the world.
 The following month, the Nexus 6 became one of the first devices to get the Android 6.0.1 update.

-On August 22, 2016, Android 7.0 Nougat began rolling out to several supported Nexus devices; however the one for Nexus 6 was delayed.
+On August 22, 2016, Android 7.0 Nougat began rolling out to several supported Nexus devices; however, the Nexus 6 version was delayed.
 Weeks after the official roll-out, Google stated that the Nexus 6 release would come "in the coming weeks."
 Nougat was eventually released for the Nexus 6 on October 3, 2016, 6 weeks after the official Nougat release.
-There has been no official statement on what caused the delay.
+There has been no official statement on the cause of the delay.

 On October 11, 2016, Google officially announced Android 7.1 Nougat after it had been debuted with the Google Pixel release the week before.
 This announcement confirmed that the Nexus 6, along with other supported devices, would receive Android 7.1 in early December.
 On December 5, 2016, Google announced the official release of Android 7.1.2 Nougat with most supported Google devices receiving the update; however, the Nexus 6 was not included.
 On December 27, 2016, Google told Android Police that a "last minute bug" was discovered and will delay the update until "early January".
 Google officially released Android 7.1.2 for the Nexus 6 on January 5, 2017.

 Reception

-Matt Swider from TechRadar wrote: "Nexus 6 proves that Google's Nexus program is not only far from dead, it's alive and kicking with a powerful 6-inch phablet that runs its latest Android software.
+Matt Swider from TechRadar wrote: "Nexus 6 proves that Google's Nexus program is not only far from dead, but it's alive and kicking with a powerful 6-inch phablet that runs its latest Android software.
 It's bigger than the Note 4, but not better."
 The Nexus 6 was given 4.5 out of 5 stars in the TechRadar review.